 How Flammable Is Fiberglass Insulation?

-This question appears after is fiberglass insulation flammable?.
 Well, because glass constructs the insulation, it cannot trigger a fire or is non-flammable.
-The foil and paper backings, on the other hand, have the ability to catch fire.
-Flame-retardant adhesives plus foils can be additional materials to craft paper backings by fiberglass producers.
+The foil and paper backings, on the other hand, can catch fire.
+Flame-retardant adhesives plus foils can be additional materials used by fiberglass producers to craft paper backings.

 An FSK shield, which can also be useful as a vapor barrier, is one such product.
 Deploying an FSK-shield appliance with the foil side uncovered will inhibit flame spread.

 While fiberglass insulation is generally considered naturally fire resistant, it’s important to be aware of the potential risks associated with its installation and use.
 Inadequate installation or exposure to high temperatures can compromise its safety.